On behalf of Koszdin, Fields & Sherry posted in Workers Compensation on Friday, June 08, 2018.

 Due to the new rules any lodging establishment must update their written Injury and Illness Prevention Plan (IIPP).
 This must include:

-In the unfortunate event of an musculoskeletal injury suffered by a housekeeper, during investigations as to whether the injury could or could not have been prevented by measures, procedures or tools their must be a housekeeping union member present.
+- In the unfortunate event of a musculoskeletal injury suffered by a housekeeper, during investigations as to whether the injury could or could not have been prevented by measures, procedures or tools there must be a housekeeping union member present.
 They must be allowed to give their input into the investigation.

 When must the musculoskeletal injury prevention plan be implemented by?